Fender Play vs Ultimate Guitar is the long-awaited standoff of the two newest entries to the online guitar lessons world.

 Truefire is the ultimate learning platform for intermediate and advanced players who know what to improve on.
 They are one of the only websites to feature guitar legends as teachers and offer the most interactive jamming experience with the “In the Jam” Series.

-TrueFire’s immense library of songs and lessons is unrivaled, yet it is the most expensive alternative with both the costly subscription and the optional extra private lessons, jamming series, and master classes.
+TrueFire’s immense popular song library and lessons is unrivaled, yet it is the most expensive alternative with both the costly subscription and the optional extra private lessons, jamming series, and master classes.

 Be careful not to get lured in by your favorite guitarist on the home page if you’ve yet to master the basics!